 A photographer should note that photography insurance and photography copyright are two different things.
 Photography insurance will not handle the copyright issues you can face.

 Benefits of Photographer Insurance

 According to the Bureau of Labor Statistics in 2010, 63 percent of photographers were self-employed.
 Successful businesses know the risks and threats in their fields of expertise.
 They weigh the options and balance the reward with the risk.
 If you are a photographer operating without insurance, you must take fewer risks than photographers that have insurance, and therefore you are at a competitive disadvantage.
 For wedding and portrait photographers working with clients and booking shooting locations, you may find that some locations want to see proof of your insurance before being allowed to shoot.

 The risks for professional photographers come in many different forms.
 While many of them are unlikely, there are many documented cases of lawsuits filed against professional photographers for various reasons.
 In one example, a couple sued when their wedding photographer missed capturing their kiss.
 Photographers have been sued for accidentally breaking valuable artworks and artifacts.
 One photographer was even sued for missing the last few minutes of a wedding reception.
 Many years had passed since the wedding had occurred, the photos delivered, and the couple had even gotten divorced!

 Many photographers are now becoming drone operators.
 This new form of photography adds a new level of liability for photography businesses.
 Unmanned aerial vehicles raise many privacy concerns and safety concerns.
-Drones are regulated by the Federal Aviation Administration in the United States, and many photographers knowingly or unknowingly violate the many complicated aviation regulations every day.
+The Federal Aviation Administration regulates drones in the United States, and many photographers knowingly or unknowingly violate the many complicated aviation regulations every day.
 If you operate a drone in your business, government regulation, liable and privacy suits, and property damage are new considerations that should be analyzed carefully and discussed with your insurance company.

 Choosing the right professional photographer insurance